sern-handler/handler/README.md

 ## CLI

-We are providing a [command line interface](https://github.com/sern-handler/cli) for better & easier bot developement.
+**It is highly encouraged to use the [command line interface](https://github.com/sern-handler/cli) for your project.
 Don't forget to view it.

 ## Links